arita89/SF_DataAnalysis/README.md

 # Analysis of SF data: crime,weather,airbnb
-SF case study to exercise Data Analysis Tools
+SF case study to exercise Data Analysis Tools.
+Note that some plots (folium maps for example) might not be visible without re-running the notebooks, which require the environment built by requirement.txt and data sets.

 ## Prerequisites